encode42/MatrixChecks/readme.md

 ### Hover messages and click commands
 You can hover over notification messages to see more details!
 This includes client version, ping, server TPS, and the root check/component.
-When you click notifications, you'll instantly spectate the suspected player!
+When you click on notifications, you'll instantly spectate the suspected hacker!
-And of course, these are customizable in `language.yml`.
+And of course, the commands and visuals are customizable in `language.yml`.
 <img src=".github/assets/hover.png" width="450">

 ### Customization
 Every aspect of the configuration is easily customizable via `language.yml`!
+Commands, notification format, kick message, anything you'd ever need to change.
 Changes you make will take effect everywhere the variable is used.
 <img src=".github/assets/customization.png" width="450">